On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Direct products

+Furthermore, if there exists $x \in G$ is full for exactly one directly indecomposable direct factor of $G$ and $f(x)$ is not full for exactly one indecomposable direct factor of $H$, then Spoiler can win with $5$ pebbles and $O(\log n)$ rounds. \end{lemma}

 \begin{proof} Spoiler begins by pebbling $x \mapsto f(x)$.
 Let $f' : G \to H$ be the bijection Duplicator selects at the next round.
 By \Lem{LemBSCanonicalDecompositionA}, we may assume that $f'(N_{x}) = N_{f(x)}$ and $f'(C_{x}) = C_{f(x)}$, or Spoiler wins with $3$ pebbles and $O(\log n)$ rounds.
-So suppose that $x$ and $f(x)$ are not distinguished by $(k,r)$-WL.
-Then as the central decomposition $G = C_{x}N_{x}$ is directly induced, we have that by \Lem{ModifiedLem624}, the central decomposition $H = C_{f(x)}N_{f(x)}$ has to be directly induced or Spoiler can win with $4$ pebbles and $O(\log n)$ rounds.
-So by \Lem{BSLem623}, we have that $f(x)$ is full.
+In particular, there exists a constant $t$ such that $(4, t \log(n))$-WL detects $C_{x}Z(G)$ and $N_{x}Z(G)$.
+Thus the hypotheses of \Lem{ModifiedLem624} are satisfied by taking $r := t\log(n)$.
+As the central decomposition $G = C_{x}N_{x}$ is directly induced, we have that by \Lem{ModifiedLem624}, the central decomposition $H = C_{f(x)}N_{f(x)}$ has to be directly induced or Spoiler can win with $5$ pebbles and $O(\log n)$ rounds.
+So by \Lem{BSLem623}, we have that $f(x)$ is full for some collection of direct factors of $H$.

-As Duplicator preserves $C_{x}$ and $N_{x}$, we obtain that if $x$ is full for a collection of $r$ direct factors, then so is $f(x)$. \end{proof}
+To see the ``furthermore'', note that $x$ is full for exactly one indecomposable direct factor iff $C_x$ is inclusion-maximal among all $C_{x'}$.
+If $x$ has this property but $f(x)$ does not, then Spoiler pebbles $x \mapsto f(x)$.
+In the next round, let $f'$ be the bijection chosen by Duplicator.
+Since Duplicator must choose bijections that map $C_x$ to $C_{f(x)}$ but $C_{f(x)}$ is not inclusion-maximal, there is some $y' \in H$ such that $y'$ is full for some collection of indecomposable direct factors of $H$, $C_{y'}$ properly contains $C_{f(x)}$, and there is some $z' \in C_{y'}$ that commutes with $y'$ but not with $f(x)$.
+Spoiler pebbles $y := (f')^{-1}(y') \mapsto y'$.
+Let $f''$ be the bijection chosen by Duplicator on the next round, then Spoiler pebbles $z := (f'')^{-1}(z') \mapsto z'$.

+Now, by the same argument as above, Duplicator's bijection $f''$ must map $C_y$ to $C_{y'}$ or Spoiler wins with 1 more pebble (Duplicator can reuse the two pebbles on $x$ and $z$ to implement the strategy of \Lem{LemBSCanonicalDecompositionA}) and $O(\log n)$ more rounds.
+Since $C_{y'} \geq C_{f(x)}$, we must have $C_y \geq C_x$.
+But then by maximality of $C_x$, we have $C_{y} = C_x$.
+Therefore $z$ is in $C_x$ while $z'$ does not commute with $f(x)$, so Spoiler wins immediately. \end{proof}